 Bologna is known as the Italian food capital, and a great way to experience this is by joining a cooking class.
-I love cooking classes and take them whenever I can, because it’s such a fantastic way to get to know a culture and its people.
+I love cooking classes and take them whenever I can because it’s such a fantastic way to get to know a culture and its people.

 I joined the Try and Taste cooking school in the food valley of Bologna and Modena, a wonderful little town.

-The two sisters, Monica and Barbara teaches you how to make the best bolognese in Bologna from scratch in a very relaxing and authentic atmosphere.
+The two sisters, Monica and Barbara teach you how to make the best bolognese in Bologna from scratch in a very relaxing and authentic atmosphere.
 I highly recommend going, it was the highlight of my trip to Bologna.

 Read next: 10 delicious foods you must eat in Bologna